StarRocks/starrocks/docs/deployment/shared_data/gcs.md

 #### aws_s3_endpoint

-The endpoint used to access your S3 bucket, for example, `https://s3.us-west-2.amazonaws.com`.
+The endpoint used to access your S3 bucket, for example, `https://storage.googleapis.com/`

 #### aws_s3_region

 The region in which your S3 bucket resides, for example, `us-west-2`.

-#### aws_s3_use_aws_sdk_default_behavior

-Whether to use the [AWS SDK default credentials provider chain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html).
-Valid values:

-- `true`
-- `false` (Default).

 #### aws_s3_use_instance_profile

-Whether to use Instance Profile and Assumed Role as credential methods for accessing S3.
+Whether to use Instance Profile and Assumed Role as credential methods for accessing GCS.
 Valid values:

 - `true`
 - `false` (Default).

-If you use IAM user-based credential (Access Key and Secret Key) to access S3, you must specify this item as `false`, and specify `aws_s3_access_key` and `aws_s3_secret_key`.
+If you use IAM user-based credential (Access Key and Secret Key) to access GCS, you must specify this item as `false`, and specify `aws_s3_access_key` and `aws_s3_secret_key`.

-If you use Instance Profile to access S3, you must specify this item as `true`.
+If you use Instance Profile to access GCS, you must specify this item as `true`.

-If you use Assumed Role to access S3, you must specify this item as `true`, and specify `aws_s3_iam_role_arn`.
+If you use Assumed Role to access GCS, you must specify this item as `true`, and specify `aws_s3_iam_role_arn`.

 And if you use an external AWS account,  you must also specify `aws_s3_external_id`.

 #### aws_s3_access_key

-The Access Key ID used to access your S3 bucket.
+The HMAC access Key ID used to access your GCS bucket.

 #### aws_s3_secret_key

-The Secret Access Key used to access your S3 bucket.
+The HMAC Secret Access Key used to access your GCS bucket.

 #### aws_s3_iam_role_arn

-The ARN of the IAM role that has privileges on your S3 bucket in which your data files are stored.
+The ARN of the IAM role that has privileges on your GCS bucket in which your data files are stored.

 #### aws_s3_external_id

-The external ID of the AWS account that is used for cross-account access to your S3 bucket.
+The external ID of the AWS account that is used for cross-account access to your GCS bucket.

 > **Note**
 >